eHarmony/aloha-proto/README.md

 This module provides [protocol buffer](http://code.google.com/p/protobuf/) definitions for entities used in the Aloha libraries.
 Currently, this only includes

-*  _com.eharmony.matching.aloha.score.Scores_: Used for serializing scores output by models.
+*  _com.eharmony.aloha.score.Scores_: Used for serializing scores output by models.
 This allows for trees of polymorphic scores.

 Assuming that a downstream project is using [Maven](http://maven.apache.org/) (either 2.x or 3.x), the project can use the Protocol Buffers defined in this project by